 For instance, would it be confusing to you if your gym also served artisan pizza and dry cleaning?
-To be honest, it sounds delicious but also awfully confusing.
+To be honest, it sounds convenient but also awfully confusing.

-Creating reliable and well-written surveys takes practice and it's a science.
+Creating reliable and well-written surveys takes practice.
+Our market research company says survey writing is a science.
 Which is another reason why it’s important to work with an expert third-party vendor.

 “Our restaurant won the best burger in town award last year through a contest that thousands of locals participated in.
 On a scale of 1 to 10 with “1” being not at all likely and “10” being extremely likely, how likely are you to recommend burgers at our restaurant?”